Mozartplatz

 Mozartplatz, formerly known as Michaelsplatz, is a square in the historic centre (Altstadt) of Salzburg in Austria.
 In the centre of the square is a statue in memory of the composer Wolfgang Amadeus Mozart, who was born in the city and after whom the square is now named.

 The square was created by Prince-Archbishop Wolf Dietrich von Raitenau who ordered the demolition of a number of houses on this site in the early 17th century.
 Originally the centre-piece of the square was a baroque fountain with a statue of St. Michael, but this was removed in 1841 to make way for the statue of Mozart.

 On the north side of the square, the low Imhofstöckl houses the city's tourist information office.
 Behind the Imhofstöckl is part of the old city wall, which dates from the time of Prince-Archbishop Paris Lodron (1619–1653).
 Opposite, on the south side, is the Neue Residenz, home to the Salzburg Museum.
 On the east side of the square, three houses have a uniform facade and date from the 17th century.
-Of thse, number 8 was the home of Constanze Mozart-Nissen, Mozart's widow.
+Of these, number 8 was the home of Constanze Mozart-Nissen, Mozart's widow.
 On the west side are the Salzburg Christmas Museum and the Café Glockenspiel, and in the south-west corner the Mozartplatz opens into the adjacent Residenzplatz.